PhoebeChen123/PhoebeChen123.github.io/_pages/about.md

   - /about.html
 ---

 I’m Shuoshuo Chen (陈烁硕), a second-year Master student in the Department of Electronic and Electrical Engineering at Southern University of Science and Technology, advised by Professor [Zhihai He](https://www.sustech.edu.cn/en/faculties/zhihaihe.html).
 My research interests focus on the generalization capability of machine learning models for vision tasks.
+You can find my CV here: [Shuoshuo Chen](../files/ShuoshuoChen_CV.pdf).

 ## Education